 Enter the duration, in seconds, for a relative reactive power imbalance condition to exist before the CBC will begin using total three phase reactive power for the reactive power sensing thresholds.
 If the CBC is configured to maintain a status point for this condition (refer to Reactive Imbalance Detected"), the status point will be set.
 This same duration will also be used to validate the use of individual phase reactive thresholds once the relative reactive power balance condition is restored.
-If the CBC is configured to maintain a status point for this condition (refer to Reactive Imbalance Detected"), the status point a status point for this condition (refer to Reactive Imbalance Detected"), the status point as status point for this condition (refer to Reactive Imbalance Detected"), the status point will be correspondingly cleared.
+If the CBC is configured to maintain a status point for this condition (refer to Reactive Imbalance Detected"), the status point a status point for this condition (refer to Reactive Imbalance Detected"), the status point will be correspondingly cleared.
 Also refer to "Reactive Imbalance Detected" and "Reactive Power Imbalance Threshold".